ecomp-shONgit/styloAH/README.md

 ## USAGE: OUTPUT

 **Vergleich**: Do save a plot of the vector of propabilities of text 1 versus all other text vectors.
-And a plot of the distances between text 1 and all other texts.
+And a plot of the all possible distances between text 1 and all other texts.

 # stylo: R package for stylometric analyses